zxspopo/OWASP-CSRFGuard/Readme.md

 ## Project Lead

 Eric Sheridan [(eric@infraredsecurity.com)](mailto:eric@infraredsecurity.com) is the lead and primary developer of the OWASP CSRFGuard project and a Managing Partner at Infrared Security (http://www.infraredsecurity.com).
 Aside from leading up CSRFGuard, Eric has contributed to or provided guidance on numerous other OWASP projects including CSRF Prevention Cheat Sheet, WebGoat, Stinger, CSRFTester, and Enterprise Security API (ESAPI).
-He is an independent application security consultant specializing in a wide variety of application security activities including static analysis, penetration tests, code reviews, and threat modeling.
+As Managing Partner at Infrared Security, Eric Sheridan specializes in a wide variety of application security activities including static analysis, penetration tests, code reviews, and threat modeling.
 In his personal time... wait, what is that?

 ## License